Jihong-Tang/RNA-pathway/paper-notes/notes-mdfiles/Post-transcriptional control of miRNA biogenesis.md

 # Role of RBPs in the regulation of miRNA biogenesis

+## Binding of an RBP to the TL or stem

+## Genetic variation

+## Signaling and miRNA biogenesis

+## Summary table of the regulatory mechanism

 | RBP| step \| effect| mechanism| Target miRNAs|
 | :---: | :---: | :---: | :---: |